nahlgren/VirFinder/README.md

 The prediction method is based on the sequence signatures (k-tuple word frequencies) that distinguish virus from host sequences.
 The model was trained using equal number of known viral and host sequences.
 For a query sequence, the number of occurrences of k-tuple words are first counted by a c++ program using a hash table.
 Then the sequence is predicted based on the k-tuple word frequencies using a logistic regression model trained with previously known sequences.

+More about VirFinder and its validation are decribed in detail in the following article: "VirFinder: a novel k-mer based tool for identifying viral sequences from assembled metagenomic data" Microbiome (accepted).
+Please cite this article when publishing results using VirFinder.

 Dependencies